Last Updated on March 26, 2021 by Shaun Snapp

 The topic of software vendor capture of IT departments is much less investigated or researched.
 However, it is essential to understand how the capture works in regulatory bodies as the behavior is substantially similar.

 The interesting question is large software vendors can accomplish this goal.
 Here are a few of the ways they achieve this goal.
-The quotation below is one of the few that can be found on the internet for what is a significant problem.
+The quotation below is one of the few that can be found on the internet for a significant problem.
 It’s uncommon for this to be discussed.

 “The purchase of software, consultants, and IT services to those NOT most qualified, but to those that provide the manager with tickets to games, vacations trips, potential new job opportunities, and other ‘loop holes’ in corporate policy.
 This can cost companies millions of dollars down the road on failed integration projects, extra contractors, and unneeded services and software.
 I never thought much about this as a young developer, but as I advanced higher into the ranks as a senior developer, I would be invited to attend manager meetings for ‘technical support’.
 Here I would see Directors spinning products that were total crap and way over-priced.” – DoodleKit.com